St. George, Louisiana: Census-designated places

+The seventh CDP, Gardere, chose against joining the new city in the first petition effort.

 Parks and recreation

 The St. George area is served by the Recreation and Park Commission for the Parish of East Baton Rouge (BREC).
-Park facilities in the St. George area include the Burbank Soccer Complex, the Highland Road Community Park, Highland Road Park Observatory and Airline Highway Park.
+Park facilities in the St. George area include the Burbank Soccer Complex, the Highland Road Community Park, Highland Road Park Observatory, Santa Maria Golf Course, and Airline Highway Park.

 Through BREC's Capital Area Pathways Project (CAPP), a network of connected trails and greenways is being developed throughout the parish.
 BREC's Blueways initiative provides paddling access to Bayou Fountain from Highland Road Community Park.
 Additional canoe-kayak launches are planned for Bayou Manchac and Ward Creek.

 The LSU Hilltop Arboretum is a 14-acre museum showcasing an extensive collection of Louisiana native trees and shrubs.
 It includes a pond with an elevated wooden boardwalk and trails through more than 150 species of Southern native trees, shrubs and wildflowers.
 A new feature is a wildflower meadow with an earthen amphitheater.
 A historic marker near the pond helps to identify the route of pioneering Philadelphia naturalist William Bartram (1739–1823) through eight southern states, including Louisiana.

+Historic sites

+The National Register of Historic Places includes several sites in the St. George area.
+Among them are: